dart-archive/pub-dartlang/app/doc/pub-serve.markdown

 ### `--minify`

 By default, pub serves unminified JavaScript so that it's easier to debug while you develop.
-With this, pub will instead generate unminified code.
+With this, pub will instead generate minified code.

 ## What about Dart Editor's server?